voyed/draft-srv6ops-addressing-guideline/draft-doe-srv6ops-srv6-addressing-guidelines.md

    * Each Region advertises only its own /32 into the core, keeping FIB size flat even at continental scale.

+# Summarisation Best Practices

+   IPv6 gives ample room to carve hierarchical blocks, but the hierarchy is only useful if *each layer advertises exactly one summary into the layer above*.
+The guiding rule is **summarise at every 8‑bit field boundary** so the mask aligns to a full byte.

+   ┌─────────────┬────────────┬────────────┐
+   │ Topology    │ Field mask │ Prefix     │
+   ├─────────────┼────────────┼────────────┤
+   │ Core AS     │  /32       │ Reg+FA     │
+   │ Region POPs │  /38–/40   │ Set range  │
+   │ Single node │  /48       │ Node (NN)  │
+   └─────────────┴────────────┴────────────┘

+   **How the summarization flow**

+   ## **Region → Core (IS‑IS L2):** Every Region advertises one /32 per
+      Flex‑Algo.
+The prefix is derived by masking after the FA byte so all downstream Sets collapse naturally.
+A 300 k‑node continental backbone therefore injects at most *3 × Regions* routes into the core.

+   ## **Site → Region (IS‑IS L1):** Each Site advertises a summary that
+      stops at the Set byte:  /40 if it needs 1 Set (Small), /39 if it needs 2 Sets (Medium), /38 if it needs 4 Sets (Large).
+These prefixes never leave the Region.

+   ## **Core → Region (downward):** The core leaks only the /32s back
+      into all Regions.
+Routers discard any packet whose destination is outside those blocks—protecting against accidental leaks.

+   **Provider‑wide Aggregate.**  ASBRs SHOULD also originate a single prefix that covers the *entire* ISP address block (e.g., fd00::/20 or the equivalent GUA).
+Advertising this grand summary into the core and to upstream transit providers adds a final safety net—any stray Internet route leak that re‑enters the network will be suppressed at Region borders because it can never be more specific than the /32s already authorised inside the domain.

+   **TE exception.**  Operators may temporarily leak a specific /39 into the core for traffic‑engineering.
+Automation MUST withdraw the prefix after use to prevent FIB bloat.

+   **Error containment.**  Because the summary masks are byte‑aligned, a single mis‑originated /48 cannot cross a Region boundary—either the packet is caught by a default‑drop rule or it is outside the /32 admitted by the core.

 # Security Considerations

 TODO Security